projectcalico/calico/about/about-kubernetes-egress.md

 In contrast to ingress traffic, where Kubernetes has the [Ingress]({{site.baseurl}}/about/about-kubernetes-ingress) resource type to help manage the traffic, there is no Kubernetes Egress resource.
 Instead, how the egress traffic is handled at a networking level is determined by the Kubernetes network implementation / CNI plugin being used by the cluster.
-In addition, if a service mesh is being used, this can add additional egress behaviors on top of what the network implementation provides.
+In addition, if a service mesh is being used, this can add egress behaviors on top of those the network implementation provides.

 There are three areas of behavior worth understanding for egress traffic, so you can choose a networking and/or service